Arboretum Ventures

 Series A in 2006

-Hicuity Health is a leading provider of high acuity telehealth services, delivering care to over 115 hospitals across 30 states on a continuous basis.
-The company focuses on acute care telemedicine, offering ICU programs and evidence-based protocols that utilize advanced telehealth technology.
-By connecting U.S. board-certified intensivists, nurses, and onsite clinicians with patients and their families, Hicuity Health enhances critical care delivery.
-The organization operates multiple dedicated tele-care delivery centers and emphasizes a proven implementation and client service approach, ultimately aiming to improve patient outcomes and support healthcare providers and institutions.
+Hicuity Health is a leading provider of high acuity telehealth services, delivering critical care solutions to over 115 hospitals across 30 states on a continuous basis.
+The company specializes in acute care telemedicine, offering services such as ICU programs and evidence-based protocols that utilize advanced tele-technology.
+By employing U.S. board-certified intensivists and operating multiple dedicated tele-care delivery centers, Hicuity Health enhances communication between physicians, nurses, patients, and onsite clinicians.
+This approach aims to improve patient outcomes and support hospitals in providing effective critical care.

 BAROnova